RblSb/SyncTube/README.md

 And install `ffmpeg` on your server system, it's only used to build single mp4 from downloaded audio/video tracks.
 Default cache size is 3.0 GiB.

 ## Configuration
-It's just works, but you can also check [user/ folder](/user/README.md) for server settings and additional customization.
+It just works, but you can also check [user/ folder](/user/README.md) for server settings and additional customization.

 ## How to use
 - Login with any nickname